 - Closing with an unqualified buyer: Not asking for proof of financials and signing with a buyer right away is very risky.
 Once they've signed the contract, they have an agreed number of days to get the funds and close.
 However, if a buyer fails to get approved by their lender, the closing may fall through and delay your sale by several weeks if not months.

-Benefits Of Selling Your House By Owner in Oklahoma
+Benefits Of Selling Your House By Owner Oklahoma

-While most real estate professionals frown upon selling a house by owner, this way of selling a home has some benefits.
-Especially if the owner is knowledgeable and the home sale market is hot in Oklahoma.
+While most real estate professionals frown upon selling a house by owner, this way of selling a home has some benefits, especially if the owner is knowledgeable and the home sale market is hot in the Oklahoma area.

 In this section, we'll take a deeper look at the advantages and benefits when you sell your home on your own.